VincentRPS/Onami/docs/cog.rst

     Empty strings will be sent as a ZWSP (``\u200b``).

-    :class:`discord.File` instances will be uploaded.
+    :class:`nextcord.File` instances will be uploaded.

-    :class:`discord.Embed` instances will be sent as embeds.
+    :class:`nextcord.Embed` instances will be sent as embeds.

     Any other instance is ``repr``'d and sent using the same rules as a string.